Object Management Instructions

 - Service: a Kubernetes object that provides access to Pod.
 You can define different types based on your needs.

 - Ingress: a Kubernetes object that manages external access to services in a cluster.

 - Secret: used to store sensitive information such as passwords and tokens.

-- Volume: used to store container access-related data.
+- Volume: used to store data related to container access.

-- Persistent Volume (PV): a piece of storage configured in the Kubernetes cluster.
+- Persistent Volumes (PV): a piece of storage configured in the Kubernetes cluster.

 There are dozens of other Kubernetes objects such as Namespace, HPA, and ResourceQuotas.
 You can use different objects based on your business needs.
 Available objects vary depending on Kubernetes version.
-For more information, visit Kubernetes' official website.
+For more information, visit Kubernetes website.